hyphacoop/api.distributed.press/README.md

         -F "file=@www.tar.gz"
     ```

-    The website to publish is a `tar.gz` archive created using `tar -czv --dereference --no-same-permissions -f www.tar.gz -C www .` and it may take up to half an hour for all URLs to become available.
+    The website to publish is a `tar.gz` archive created using `tar -czhv -f www.tar.gz -C www .` and it may take up to half an hour for all URLs to become available.

 ## Project List